 The Early Help Assessment is a web-based document.

 - Action plan

-The EHA will be changed to a new Signs of Safety version on 1 October 2021.
+The EHA changed to a new Signs of Safety version on 1 October 2021.
 To book a place on Signs of Safety or early help assessment training, please go to Herefordshire CPD online.